 But eventually, I recognized that there are quite a few entrepreneurs that are not only bright but also extremely adaptive (seriously, that makes me jealous), respond well to criticism, are honest with themselves in confronting their own faults (jealous more), and more.
 I figured this could be learned (hope for us all the rest…), so I was encouraged to share what I’ve seen.

 So, without further ado, here are my 7 seed-to-round-B startup marketing sins:

-1. Failing to understand the true goals of marketing
+1. Failing to understand the true goals of marketing in the early-stage

 I always ask startup founders that want to work with us what they are trying to achieve.
 And I’m not surprised when they reply, “My partners / investors want to run marketing but I’m not sure”.
 I’m also used to “We need to create a pitch deck,” We need a website,” or even “We want to release a PR about the round.”

 Many founders that have already raised capital don’t really get the gist of marketing, or they confuse deliverables with high-level goals.